Leap second: Elimination proposals

 In 2011, Chunhao Han of the Beijing Global Information Center of Application and Exploration said China had not decided what its vote would be in January 2012, but some Chinese scholars consider it important to maintain a link between civil and astronomical time due to Chinese tradition.
 The 2012 vote was ultimately deferred.
 At an ITU/BIPM-sponsored workshop on the leap second, Han expressed his personal view in favor of abolishing the leap second, and similar support for the redefinition was again expressed by Han, along with other Chinese timekeeping scientists, at the URSI General Assembly in 2014.

-At a special session of the Asia-Pacific Telecommunity Meeting on February 10, 2015, Chunhao Han indicated China was now supporting the elimination of future leap seconds, as were all the other presenting national representatives (from Australia, Japan, and the Republic of Korea).
+At a special session of the Asia-Pacific Telecommunity meeting on 10 February 2015, Chunhao Han indicated China was now supporting the elimination of future leap seconds, as were all the other presenting national representatives (from Australia, Japan, and the Republic of Korea).
 At this meeting, Bruce Warrington (NMI, Australia) and Tsukasa Iwama (NICT, Japan) indicated particular concern for the financial markets due to the leap second occurring in the middle of a workday in their part of the world.
 Subsequent to the CPM15-2 meeting in March/April 2015 the draft gives four methods which the WRC-15 might use to satisfy Resolution 653 from WRC-12.

 Arguments against the proposal include the unknown expense of such a major change and the fact that universal time will no longer correspond to mean solar time.
 It is also answered that two timescales that do not follow leap seconds are already available, International Atomic Time (TAI) and Global Positioning System (GPS) time.
 Computers, for example, could use these and convert to UTC or local civil time as necessary for output.
 Inexpensive GPS timing receivers are readily available, and the satellite broadcasts include the necessary information to convert GPS time to UTC.
 It is also easy to convert GPS time to TAI, as TAI is always exactly 19 seconds ahead of GPS time.
 Examples of systems based on GPS time include the CDMA digital cellular systems IS-95 and CDMA2000.
 In general, computer systems use UTC and synchronize their clocks using Network Time Protocol (NTP).
 Systems that cannot tolerate disruptions caused by leap seconds can base their time on TAI and use Precision Time Protocol.
 However, the BIPM has pointed out that this proliferation of timescales leads to confusion.